Félix Borja: Mainz 05

 Due to his sub-standard performances for Olympiacos in his first season, as well as the fact that he occupies a non-EU player spot at his current team's roster, Olympiacos had the desire at the end of the 2006–07 season to sell him or loan him for the upcoming season.
 Due to that decision by the club, Borja was loaned out to German club Mainz 05 for the 2007–08 season.
 At the end of the season, Mainz signed him permanently.
 During the winter transfer window of the 2010–11 season, Borja was allowed to leave on a free transfer ahead of an expected move to Mexican club Puebla F.C.

 Puebla

 Having limited success, especially after Mainz earned promotion to the Bundesliga, he transferred to the Mexican club Puebla.

 Pachuca

 In the 2011–12 Apertaura season, he was transferred to Pachuca F.C.

 Loan to Chivas USA

 On 14 August 2014, Borja joined Major League Soccer team Chivas USA on loan from LDU Quito.
+He would score the lone goal in a 1–0 victory over the San Jose Earthquakes in the final game of the regular season.
+This would end up being the final goal in club history, as Chivas USA folded the next day.